Andrew J. Imparato

 Before DRC, Jesse spent 8 years in IT roles in web development, network design and consulting.
 He worked for the State of California’s Health and Human Services Data Center.

-Hannah Peskin is the Senior Executive Assistant to Executive Director Andy Imparato at Disability Rights California.
-She is also the Executive Unit Supervisor, and provides support to the Board of Directors.
+Hannah Peskin is the Associate Director of Leadership and Board Development and the primary contact for Executive Director Andy Imparato at Disability Rights California.
+She also oversees the Executive Unit and the support of the Board of Directors.

 Hannah has a Master’s Degree in public administration with an emphasis in nonprofit management and leadership, and a Bachelor’s Degree in Sociology with an emphasis in women’s rights.